 About Us

-Our team consists of a manager, a board of trustees, and many supporters and volunteers.
+The EHC team consists of three staff members, a board of trustees, and many supporters and volunteers.

 Sharron Goldingay